WebAssembly/design/AstSemantics.md

 ### Memory Types

-*Memory types* are a different superset of the local types, adding the
+*Memory types* are a superset of the local types, adding the following:
-following:

   * `int8`: 8-bit integer
   * `int16`: 16-bit integer